emfcamp/Website/templates/about/food.md

 #}

+The bars will be serving both alcoholic nad non-alcoholic drinks, snacks, and ice creams.

 Drinks from the bars are served in reusable plastic cups.
 We don't charge a deposit for these, but we need your help to return them to us before the end of the event.
 Please do not throw them away!

 Both bars are entirely run by EMF volunteers, and any surplus is reinvested back into the event.
 If you’d like to help out, visit the [volunteering page](/volunteer/info).
 There’s a short online training course to complete before you can sign up for bar shifts (18+ only).

-{# 2024

 ### The Robot Arms
-Our pub, the Robot Arms, is northwest of Stage B. It sells a wide selection of soft drinks, wine, cider, spirits, and beer.
+Our pub, the Robot Arms, is southwest of Stage B. It sells a wide selection of soft drinks, wine, cider, spirits, and beer.
 We also have chilled tap water available for you to fill your own bottles.

 ### Cybar
-The solarpunks have taken over NullSector’s Cybar and are now serving draught beers, soft drinks and even water we think they tapped from an underground pipe.
+The rebels have taken over NullSector’s Cybar and are now serving draught beers, soft drinks and even water.

-#}

 ## Water